NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 GDC Submission API provides a real-time view of the state of the Entities in a project.

-The following initial example will query for a case in project TCGA-LAML and return a JSON document containing the `submitter_id` of the case and of its samples.
+The following is a GraphQL query for a case in project TCGA-LAML that returns a JSON document containing the `submitter_id` of the case and of its samples.

-**GraphQL Query**

 ```JavaScript
 {